-Berkeley Group is welcoming 43 new starters onto its graduate and apprenticeship programmes.
+Berkeley Group has welcomed another 43 new starters onto its award-winning graduate and apprenticeship programmes.

-The 23 new graduates and 20 apprentices are part of the company's investment in its next generation of talent, and efforts to tackle the industry’s skills challenges.
+The 20 new apprentices and 23 graduates are part of the company's efforts to tackle the industry’s skills challenges and develop the next generation of talent.

 The new starters are beginning their journey with a week-long induction, before moving on to tailored training programmes designed to provide hands-on experience alongside industry-leading experts.